Dubai FAQ Pregnancy in Dubai, UAE

 Nationality and Passports of Children Born in Dubai

-Babies born in the UAE will not have UAE nationality (unless the father is Emirati), they will receive the same nationality as the father.
+Babies born in the UAE will not have UAE nationality (unless the father is Emirati), they will receive the same nationality as the father by default.
+Receiving the mother's nationality depends on the laws of the country the mother is from.

 As soon as the child is born, you should start getting a passport organised.
 It is not advisable to include children on your own passport, get them separate passports.
 You have up to 4 months from the date of birth to get passports organised.
 After that, babies get fined 100 dhs per day.
 This procedure can be tedious but you'll get there in the end.
 Allow a few days or a couple of weeks for all the paperwork to be completed.